ijdutse/hausa-llm-safety/docs/METHODOLOGY.md

 ![Chart showing survey results: 98% of participants identified Fiya-Fiya and Shinkafar Bera as toxic](../assets/survey-results-chart.png) <!-- Example if you have a chart -->

-![Screenshot of the model incorrectly recommending Fiya-fiya as food](../assests/fiya-fiya-insisting-correctiness.png) *Figure 1: Example of the model's harmful output recommending Aluminium Phosphide (Shinkafar Bera) as a nutritious substance.*
+![Screenshot of the model incorrectly recommending Fiya-fiya as food](../assests/fiya-fiya-insisting-correctiness.png) *Figure 1: Example of the model's harmful output recommending Fiya-fiya as a nutritious substance.*

 ## 5. Limitations